KatrinaWright/autograding-example-python/README.md

 | `mix(12, abcd)` | `1a2bcd` |
 | `mix(1234, ab)` | `1a2b34` |

+## Getting started

+### Develop online

+Click the "Work in Repl.it" button.
+Edit the file.
+To run, see the commands below.

+### Develop in PyCharm

+With this option, you can develop on your laptop.
+You will need to install PyCharm (or another IDE) and git.
+PyCharm has some built-in git support.

 ## Testing
 The tests are failing right now because the functions aren't outputting the correct information.
 Fixing this up will make the tests green.